 At the end of the season, the top 4 people in the “A” division and the top 4 people in the “B” division will go to the playoffs which will be held on a separate night to determine the final places in each division.
 The format for the playoff night is match play, with a group of 4 people playing on 4 different machines.
 Scoring is 3, 2, 1, 0.
 The result at the end of the night will determine final league standings.

-The host location for the playoff night will be determined by the league officials and occur the 2nd Saturday in May (unless there’s a major conflict).
+The host location for the playoff night will be determined by the league officials and occur the 2nd or 3rd Saturday in May.
 Preference is given to hosts not involved in the playoffs.
 If there is a neutral party who is not in the league and is available to host, that would be the preferred choice.

 For those who didn’t make the playoffs, a single round elimination tournament will be held during the playoff/end of the season party.
 The winner of that tournament will have his league fee waived for the following season.

 Unlike the regular season, all machine choices for the evening will be selected by the top player in “A” for “A”, and the top player of “B”, for “B”.
 Play order will follow the rules of regular season play, with the following exception: for the first game of the evening, play order is chosen by the top ranked player, followed by the 2nd, then 3rd.
 For the next three games, order is choose as it was during regular season play.

 Players in the league are expected to attend all events, but it’s understandable that there might be a night that’s not possible for a player to be there.
 As such, each player’s lowest score will be dropped after the first half of the season (league nights 1-4).
 This allows the flexibility of missing a night, while at the same time rewards players for attending all nights.
 Additionally, a player’s lowest score during the second half of the season (league nights 5-8) will be dropped as well.

 If a player misses more than 3 league nights per season, that player will be waitlisted for next year’s season.